AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/cloud-manager.md

 * Understand how AEM Sites and the Cloud Manager work together to facilitate front-end development
 * See how the front-end customization step is entirely decoupled from AEM and requires no AEM knowledge.

+## Responsible Role {#responsible-role}

+This part of the journey applies to both the AEM administrator and the Cloud Manager administrator.

 ## Requirements and Prerequisites {#requirements-prerequisites}

 There are several requirements before you begin creating and customizing sites using the Quick Site Creation tool.

-Because this journey is intended for both front-end developers, administrators, and combinations of both roles, the requirements for both are listed here.
+Because this journey is intended for both front-end developers, administrators, and combinations of all roles, the requirements for both all are listed here.

 It is important to understand that for the front-end developer, no AEM access or knowledge is necessary.